Green sport event

-A green sport event is a sporting event that stresses utilizing "greener" resources.
+A green sport event is a sporting event that prioritizes the use of environmentally sustainable resources and practices to reduce environmental impacts resulting from them.
+Major sporting bodies such as the Olympic Games and FIFA have increasingly supported and incorporates environmental sustainability in their planning and operations.
+Venues such as stadiums are implementing green strategies, innovations and programmes into their design and construction in support of these green sport events.

 Fans can do their part by riding public transportation to the event.
 Environmental consciousness has led many organizers to use "earth friendly" paper products, fertilizer or degradable pesticides.

 Olympic Games

 The first time that environmental concerns were raised by the public was at the 1992 Albertville Winter Olympics in France, which led to the first 'green Games' in Lillehammer, Norway, in 1994.
 The Lillehammer Olympic Organizing Committee received the UNEP Global 500 Award for setting environmental standards which were absent from previous Olympic games.

 One week after the International Olympic Committee (IOC) awarded the XVII Olympic Winter Games to Lillehammer, national, local and regional governments decided to make the Lillehammer Games a showcase for GREEN mega-events.
 More than 200 different projects with environmental aspects were carried out.
 And at IOC's 100 years celebration in Paris in 1994, environment was added as the Third Dimension to the Olympics in addition to Sport and Culture.

 The legacy from Lillehammer has, in a global perspective, followed two paths: